Dentures are still at the forefront of dentistry – we use the latest techniques and technology to create the ultimate smile and smile makeover.

 USEFUL SUGGESTIONS TO HELP YOU TO ADAPT TO THE NEW DENTURES:

-Eating – Eating will take a little practice.
-Start with soft foods.
-Foods cut into small pieces will also help.
-Chew slowly using both sides of your mouth at the same time to prevent dentures from tipping.
-Once you become accustomed to chewing these easier items, start to include other foods so that you slowly return to your normal diet.
+Eating – We advise to start with soft foods – cut into small pieces will also help.
+Chewing slowly using both sides of your mouth which will prevent the dentures from tipping.
+Once you have got use to chewing everything will become easier and more natural for to you, returning to your normal diet.

-Increased salivary flow – You may experience an increase in salivary flow when the dentures are first inserted.
+Increased salivary flow – You will find you will increase in the salivary flow when the dentures are first fitted.
 This is a natural response from the salivary glands.
-It will return to normal after a few weeks.
-While it’s still going on, simply swallow more often and you’ll be fine.
+It will go back to normal after a few weeks.
+If you just swallow more often you will find this will help you.

-Sore spots – Minor irritation caused by surface irregularities or pressure spots on the denture-bearing areas are quite common.
-Your dentist can relieve the discomfort by adjusting the denture surface.
-Stop wearing the denture if the irritation is very painful.
-Consult your dentist immediately.
+Sore spots – You also might incur minor irritation, this is caused by surface irregularities or pressure spots on the denture-bearing areas which are quite common.
+Your dentist can relieve this by adjusting the denture surface.
+If the pain is too much stop wearing the denture and consult your dentist immediately.